ibm-cloud-docs/solution-tutorials/smart-data-lake.md

     - Replace the URL in the `FROM` clause with your bucket's name.
 4. The **Target** will auto-create a {{site.data.keyword.cos_short}} bucket to hold the result.
 Change the **Target** to `cos://us-south/<your-bucket-name>/results`.
 5. Click the **Run** button.
 The results will appear below.
-6. On the **Query Details** tab, click the **Launch** icon next after the **Result Location** URL to view the intermediate data set that is now also stored on {{site.data.keyword.cos_short}}.
+6. On the **Query Details** tab, click the **Launch** icon next after the **Result Location** URL to view the intermediate dataset, which is now also stored on {{site.data.keyword.cos_short}}.

 ![Notebook](images/solution29/sql-query.png)

 ## Combine Jupyter Notebooks with SQL Query

-In this section, you will create a SQL Query client within a Jupyter Notebook.
-This will allow you to create intermediate datasets that can be visualized.
+In this section, you will use the SQL Query client within a Jupyter Notebook.
+This re-uses the data stored on {{site.data.keyword.cos_short}} within a data analysis tool.
+The combination also creates datasets that are automatically stored in {{site.data.keyword.cos_short}} that can then be used with {{site.data.keyword.dynamdashbemb_notm}}.

 1. Create a new Jupyter Notebook in {{site.data.keyword.DSX}}.
     - In a browser, open [{{site.data.keyword.DSX}}](https://dataplatform.ibm.com/home?context=analytics&apps=data_science_experience&nocache=true).